Skip to content

 Join me in reading Jonah 3:5-10.

-And the people of Nineveh believed in G-d, and they proclaimed a fast and donned sackcloth, from their greatest to their smallest.
+5 And the people of Nineveh believed G-d; and they proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.

 We all make mistakes in our lives, mistakes for which we need forgiveness.
 But we should not place our hope in intermediaries, sons of men, as we can read in Psalm 146:3.

-Do not trust in princes, in the son of man, who has no salvation.
+3 Put not your trust in princes, nor in the son of man, in whom there is no help.

 The world rests, among other things, on the pillars of Avodah (meaning prayers or service) and Gemilut Chassadim (acts of loving-kindness and charity).
 These are tools we can use when seeking forgiveness from G-d.